 Except for SVPHS, the Applicants are related bodies corporate.
-Therefore, the Applicants, other than SVPHS, can legally engage in collective and joint activity without the need for authorisation.
+Therefore, the Applicants, other than SVPHS, can already legally engage in collective and joint activity without the need for authorisation.

 Under a bequest, which is a significant source of funding to SVPHS, it is a requirement that the Sisters of Charity continue to conduct the operations of the SVPHS.
-Although SVPHS is not in a legal sense a related body corporate in substance its functions, other than in relation to the conduct the subject of the current application, are part of the same economic entity as the other facilities in the SVHA Group.
+Although SVPHS is not in a legal sense a related body corporate to the rest of the members in the SVHA Group, in substance it functions as part of the same economic entity.
 However, because SVPHS is not a related body corporate to the other members of the SVHA Group it is not currently able to legally engage in collective and joint activities undertaken by the Group in relation to their dealings with other businesses.
 The Applicants seek authorisation to address this.